Riccardo-Martelli/Consegna_Esercizi_LSN/README.md

 Most of the exercises can be compiled using ./execute, otherwise make && ./main.cpp

-Each exercise has a notebook named Exercise_(exercise number).ipunb
+Each exercise has a notebook named Exercise_(exercise number).ipynb